GoogleCloudPlatform/spanner-migration-tool/docs/install.md

 ### Spanner migration tool on gCloud

 {: .highlight }
-Note: Spanner migration tool on gCloud is currently only supported on the Linux platform.
+Spanner migration tool on gCloud is currently only supported on the Linux platform.
 MacOS and Windows are currently not supported.

 You can directly run Spanner migration tool from the gCloud CLI instead of building it from source.
 In order to start using Spanner migration tool via Gcloud, the user can [install the harbourbridge component](https://cloud.google.com/sdk/docs/components#installing_components) of gcloud by executing the below command: